 This list couldn’t possibly be complete without Evernote.
 It is a highly recommended productivity tool for organizing your digital world because it can be used for a wide range of things.
 From notetaking to setting reminders, Evernote supports all your management needs.
 You can also add content in any format e.g voice notes, images, drawings, web clips, and more.

 Whenever inspiration hits, you can easily put down your ideas using either the phone app or PC.
 All content is saved in cloud storage, so you and your team members can access them from anywhere.

 If you prefer to plan your work using mind-maps, then you’re going to love this tool.
 With more workspace and even more storage capacity than your notepads, you can create very detailed mind-maps before starting on any project.
 It also offers a premium plan for users who have tons of mind-maps to create.

-While making your selection of tools to improve your organisation, management or productivity stick to what works great for you.
-Even if your colleagues or peers swears by a software solution, quickly dump it if it isn’t helping your process in any way.
+While making your selection of tools to improve your organization, management or productivity stick to what works great for you.
+Even if your colleagues or peers swear by a software solution, quickly dump it if it isn’t helping your process in any way.

 It might take a while, but you will eventually gather your own toolbox with all the essentials that will make it easier to maintain and grow your social enterprise.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.